June 21, 2019

 There is technically a third, which is the present.
 But a focus on the present is nothing more than navel-gazing.
 Not only that, it likely means that you are doing nothing more than putting out proverbial fires while you yourself burn out from all the activity and little progress.

 Decisions that we make as leaders tend to either pacify the past, or fuel the future.
 Because the way we make decisions, demonstrates what we guard the most.
 We either guard the past, or guard the future.
 Guarding the past will lead to making decisions shaped more towards keeping people happy and content.
-Over time this becomes a certain recipe for irrelevence.
+Over time, this becomes a certain recipe for irrelevance.

 Now, I'm not talking about valid tradition or the continuity of the people of God over history, but I am talking about perpetuating modes and methods whose time has long expired.
 Which leads to the best option, fuel the future.
 Invariably, the candidates who scored high in the assessments, and who were considered the one out of twenty-five, were the ones who framed their decisions with the future in mind.